-Green Dentistry: a practical guide -
+Green Dentistry: a practical guide - Part 1

 Denplan’s Head Dental Officer Louis Mackenzie provides Denplan practice teams with an overview of the challenges and opportunities for practising sustainable dentistry in the pandemic era.

-By Denplan Practice Team
+By the Denplan Practice Team

 As the pandemic-induced PPE mountain continues to grow, health workers are increasingly recognising the need to provide care in a sustainable manner, minimising the impact on natural resources.1-5 At home, Denplan practice teams will have made significant eco-friendly adaptations over many years.
 However, incorporating these changes in the work environment presents a range of challenges, made more difficult by COVID-19 conditions.